-7. Payment of lost, stolen, or mutilated tickets, purchase tickets or coupons that cannot be validated by the system requires the involvement of supervisory personnel to investigate
+7. Payment of lost, stolen, or mutilated tickets, purchase tickets or coupons that cannot be validated by the system requires the involvement of supervisory personnel to investigate the validity of the ticket, purchase ticket or coupon.

 8. If a taxable jackpot is won as a result of a wager on a TITO device, a jackpot slip is completed in accordance with normal jackpot procedures.
 Ensure all taxable jackpots are processed by use of a jackpot slip and not a ticket.